 From time to time, I will include articles from guest writers who I think do a nice job in school enrollment marketing.
 Courtney Allred is the founder of From Out West, a graphic and branding firm.
-She is somebody who has done work for me in addition to working with schools to help craft their visual identity.
+She is somebody who has done work for me in addition to working with schools to help craft their visual identity and core school marketing assets.
 If you like this article and are looking to improve your school’s visuals, you can contact her via her website.

 With the rise of digital media, schools struggle to convey their mission effectively and appeal to families across platforms.
-Having the right digital assets means your school can have an impactful online presence that works for you instead of against you.
+Having the right school marketing assets means your school can have an impactful online presence that works for you instead of against you.

 Presence across platforms means your school is setting the tone and controlling the narrative for current and prospective families.
 Here are the five most important assets your school needs to serve families and thrive in the digital age: